CharlesEngel/VulkanProjects/README.md

 Finally, go to the build directory and run "make deferred" for the deferred rendering project or run "make ao" for the ambient occlusion project.

 Output file will be named "app"

+Models and textures were taken from online and are not my own.